hjuutilainen/ProfileCreator/README.md

 ![MainWindow](https://github.com/ProfileCreator/ProfileCreatorResources/blob/master/Screenshots/readme/MainWindow.png)

 1. **Organization Panel**
  This sidebar panel organizes all created profiles into groups.
  Smart Groups will also be available, as well as shortcuts for local profiles installed or applied through MCX.

 2. **Profile List**
  This is the list of profiles for the selected group in the organiation panel.

 3. **Preview**
  This view shows a preview for the selected profile.
  Settings will be expanded further to show a lot more relevant information.
- Payloads can be unfolded to show a glance of the configured settings, or what errors areneeds to be resolved.
+ Payloads can be unfolded to show a glance of the configured settings, or any error that need to be resolved.

 ## Profile Editor